israel-dryer/ttkbootstrap/docs/examples.rst

 Examples
 ========

-Below you will find a *growing* list of ttkbootstrap example applications.
+Below you will find a *growing* list of ttkbootstrap and ttk example applications.

 All examples contain links to repl.it_ where you can *run the code live*